The Puritan: Act IV

 Sir Oliver Muckhill and Sir Andrew Tipstaff visit Lady Plus and Francis.
 Lady Plus is angry with the suitors for daring to present themselves again so soon after she told them to go away, but her attitude toward them seems to have softened now that Pieboard's first two "prophesies" have come true.
 She orders Francis to kiss Tipstaff and tells Muckhill that she has changed her mind and now intends to marry.
 Muckhill is overjoyed to hear this news.
 Tipstaff tempts Francis with promises of the extravagances she can expect to receive if she will become his wife.
 A servant enters and tells Lady Plus that Sir Godfrey and the "conjurer" will arrive shortly.
 The suitors exit.
 Lady Plus moves to an adjoining room.
 Sir Godfrey enters with Nicholas, Idle, Pieboard and Edmond.
 Idle says that the room is perfect for a conjuring ceremony.
-Frightened by the prospect of encountering a demon, Godfrey, Nicholas and Edmond retire to and adjoining room and plan to observe the ceremony through a keyhole.
+Frightened by the prospect of encountering a demon, Godfrey, Nicholas and Edmond retire to an adjoining room and plan to observe the ceremony through a keyhole.
 Idle recites some magical-sounding mumbo-jumbo.
 A touch of convenient thunder rumbles in the sky.
 Godfrey is frightened and impressed.
 Faking the voice of a demon, Pieboard asks the "conjurer" what he wants.
 When the ceremony is over, Idle calls Godfrey back into the room and tells him that the demon has dropped his chain in the garden.
 Godfrey, Lady Plus and Nicholas all run to the garden to collect the chain.
 Edmond enters.
 Fully convinced that a demon has just visited the house, he imagines that he can smell brimstone and inspects the hangings for signs of fire damage.
 Idle casts a "spell" to make Edmond invisible.
 To test his "invisibility", Edmond walks up to Pieboard and tweaks his nose.
 Pieboard pretends that he cannot see Edmond at all.
 Sir Godfrey enters.
 He is extremely happy to have his chain back.
 Convinced that he is invisible, Edmond strikes Godfrey across the face.
 Godfrey promises to whip Edmond as punishment for his impudence.
 Edmond is surprised that his "invisibility" has worn off.
 Godfrey hugs Idle and thanks him for helping to recover the chain.
 Lady Plus says that, if she must marry, she will marry Idle, whom she describes as a worthy captain and man of wit.
-(At this point, the action transfers to the street in front of Lady Plus' house, but there is not a formal scene break).
+(At this point, the action transfers to the street in front of Lady Plus's house, but there is not a formal scene break).
 Officers enter carrying Corporal Oath's coffin (he is assumed to be dead as a result of the "wound" Skirmish supposedly gave him in 3.1; in fact, he is merely sleeping deeply under the effect of Pieboard's sleeping potion).
-Other officers lead Skirmish in handcuffs—he is on his way to be executed as punishment for "murdering" Oath.
+Other officers lead Skirmish in handcuffs; he is on his way to be executed as punishment for "murdering" Oath.
 Pieboard claims that he has the power to raise Oath from the dead.
 The officers tell him to go ahead and try.
 Oath wakes up.
 Everyone is very impressed.
-The officers agree to set Skirmish free—he is no longer guilty of murder because Oath has come back to life.
+The officers agree to set Skirmish free – he is no longer guilty of murder because Oath has come back to life.
 Godfrey calls for a banquet to celebrate the day's miracles.
 Francis announces her intention to marry Pieboard.